Test VM network latency

 Run the following commands:

-#Ubuntu - Install Git and other helpful tools sudo apt-get install build-essential -y sudo apt-get install git -y -q sudo apt-get install -y autotools-dev sudo apt-get install -y automake sudo apt-get install -y autoconf sudo apt-get install -y libtool sudo yum update
+#Ubuntu - Install Git and other helpful tools sudo apt-get install build-essential -y sudo apt-get install git -y -q sudo apt-get install -y autotools-dev sudo apt-get install -y automake sudo apt-get install -y autoconf sudo apt-get install -y libtool sudo apt update sudo apt upgrade

 For all distros